flaupretre/terraform-ssh-tunnel/README.md

 bastion host along with the appropriate public key.
 In order to avoid this key management, an alternative is to share a key between authorized users but keeping a shared secret secure is also a complex task.

-By default, the module uses the 'ssh -o StrictHostKeyChecking=no' string to launch the SSH client.
-If you use a different SSH client name/path or if you want to add/remove options, you can modify this string by setting the 'ssh_cmd' input variable.
-This may be used, for instance, to add a '-i' option and set the private key to use.
+See below the default value for the 'ssh_cmd' input variable.
+These are the command and options used by default to launch the SSH client.
+You can change them if the default value does not correspond to your environment or if you need specific options to be added to the command line.
+This can be needed, for instance, to sspecify the path of the private key to use.

 #### Using multiple SSH gateways (ProxyJump)